trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 -----------------------------------

-Given an existing top-level TriBITS package that is already broken down into subpackages, adding a new subpackage does not require changing any project- or repository-level files.
+Given an existing top-level TriBITS package that is already broken down into subpackages (see `How to Add a new TriBITS Package with Subpackages`_), adding a new subpackage does not require changing any project-level or repository-level files.
 One only needs to add the declaration for the new subpackages in its parent's `<packageDir>/cmake/Dependencies.cmake`_ file then fill out the pieces of the new subpackage defined in the section `TriBITS